Maternal Mental Health

 Supporting Parents & Families

 Relate NI’s services can help and we work with individuals, couples and whole families to improve wellbeing.
 Call us to find out how we can help you.
-We have also launched a perinatal counselling service alongside The Parents Rooms, for more information or to access this new perinatal mental health service, visit www.wearepangs.com/our-services or email firstname.lastname@example.org.
+We have also launched a perinatal counselling service alongside The Parents Rooms (formerly We Are Pangs), for more information or to access this new perinatal mental health service, visit https://theparentrooms.co.uk/our-services/.

 "When I first came for counselling I felt that I was drowning.
 I have completed my sessions and I now feel that I can cope a lot better with everything.
 Thank you for a brilliant service."